-Debt Capacity in the short term is limited to approximately \$1,000 million.
-Over the 10year projection the capacity is expected to grow an additional \$700 million and reach approximately \$1,700 million based on the current revenue forecast and the assumption that the State is able to agree upon a method of establishing fiscal balance.
+Debt Capacity in the short term is limited to approximately \$1,350 million.
+Over the 10year projection the capacity may grow an additional \$650 million and reach approximately \$2,000 million based on the current revenue forecast and the assumption that the State is able to implement a method of establishing fiscal balance in future fiscal years.